Nicolas Graham

 About

 Nicolas Graham is a Banting Postdoctoral Fellow in the Department of Sociology, University of British Columbia.
-His research focuses on the political economy of decarbonization and energy transition and seeks to understand the forces and actors enabling and obstructing effective climate action.
+His research focuses on the political economy of decarbonization and energy transition and seeks to understand the social forces and actors enabling and obstructing effective climate action.
+He is interested in how incumbent interests resist and shape climate action and in identifying pathways for more rapid, just, and extensive green transition.

 Teaching